Long-Term Climate Strategies

 Why are long-term strategies needed?

 Ambitious long-term strategies are vital since current national climate plans (NDCs) are only sufficient enough to limit warming to 2.7-3.7 degrees C (4.9-6.7 degrees F).
 Not only do long-term strategies present an opportunity to bring national action in line with needed ambition, they also encourage countries to avoid costly investments in the wrong technologies.
-Countries were invited to submit their long-term strategies by 2020 and the first four countries – Germany, Canada, Mexico, the United States – did so in 2016.
+Countries were invited to submit their long-term strategies by 2020 and the first six countries – France, Benin, Germany, Canada, Mexico, the United States – did so in 2016.

 What is WRI doing on long-term strategies?

-WRI is developing guidance for countries on how to prepare long-term strategies.
+WRI is developing a set of resources for countries on how to prepare long-term strategies.
 In addition, as more strategies are released, WRI will be carefully analyzing them to determine how they align with international goals and to identify opportunities to go further and faster in ways that maximize benefits for society.
 WRI continues to produce tools and research to support decision-makers and other stakeholders in better understanding how they can meet their climate targets effectively and efficiently, and contribute towards achieving the goals laid out in the Paris Agreement.